^

 • Metabolic disorders.

-• Age of the woman in childbirth is older than 25 years.
+• The age of the mother in labor is over 25 years.

-If the gestational diabetes is long and the glucose level does not decrease, then the doctor prescribes insulin therapy.
-At pregnancy I can appoint insulin and at normal indicators of sugar.
-Injections are shown in such cases:
+If gestational diabetes is long-term and glucose levels do not decrease, the doctor prescribes insulin therapy.
+During pregnancy, insulin can be prescribed even with normal sugar levels.
+Injections are indicated in the following cases:

 • Severe swelling of soft tissues.